lunelovehearn/Linux-distros-aero-orbs/README.md

 # Linux-distros-aero-orbs

-A collection of Aero-inspired orbs, with the logos of Linux distros.
+An actively maintained collection of Aero-inspired orbs, with the logos of Linux distros.
 It also contains some Windows ones, and BSD.

 This repository contains a collection of MS Windows Vista styled orbs, that can be used for start menu/app launchers on Linux desktops.
 Originally made by user `unlemboslukunlem`. the goal of this repository is to serve as mirror/backup of the original design project.
+All logos are PNG, high resolution.

 ## How to use?